-On May 19th, Prince Henry of Wales will become Mr. Meghan Markle.
+Prince Henry of Wales and Meghan Markle are expecting their first child together!
 Here's everything you need to know about the talented, politically active dynamo who's stolen Harry's heart — and ours.

 Her full name is Rachel Meghan Markle